chatwoot/docs/docs/self-hosted/configuration/environment-variables.md

 ## Enable direct upload to storage cloud

-By default, Chatwoot will upload the files to the application server then it will push to the cloud storage.
-We have introduced the direct upload functionality so that we can upload the file directly to the cloud storage, this has been built according to rails new direct upload functionality documented [here](https://edgeguides.rubyonrails.org/active_storage_overview.html#direct-uploads) .
-Set below environamen variable to true to use direct upload
+By default, Chatwoot will upload the files to the application server and then it will push them to the cloud storage.
+We have introduced the direct upload functionality so that we can upload the file directly to the cloud storage.
+This has been built according to rails new direct upload functionality documented [here](https://edgeguides.rubyonrails.org/active_storage_overview.html#direct-uploads).
+Set below environment variable to true to use the direct upload feature.

-Make sure to follow [this guide](https://edgeguides.rubyonrails.org/active_storage_overview.html#cross-origin-resource-sharing-cors-configuration) on the cloud storage after setting this to true.
+Make sure to follow [this guide](https://edgeguides.rubyonrails.org/active_storage_overview.html#cross-origin-resource-sharing-cors-configuration) and set the appropriate CORS configuration on your cloud storage after setting `DIRECT_UPLOADS_ENABLED` to true.

 ```bash
 DIRECT_UPLOADS_ENABLED=true